 That matters in spaces where content runs for hours.
 Hospitality, retail, lobbies, showrooms, anywhere people return or linger long enough to notice repetition.
 The visual layer needs to stay present without becoming predictable.

-Generative content systems and visual control
+Behaviour rules and visual control

 The system might be driven by time, visitor presence, traffic density, audio features, object events, environmental data, campaign states, or scheduled cues.
 The exact input matters less than the control logic around it.
 Visuals need thresholds, pacing, variation limits, and transition rules so they feel intentional rather than procedural.